 Mathematics credit may also be earned through either Business Math (0.5 credit), Personal Finance (0.5 credit), or Business Analytics (0.5 credit)

 SOCIAL STUDIES

 High School Social Studies Requirements

 0.5 credit - Global Studies or AP Modern World History

 0.5 credit - Recent World History or AP Modern World History

 1.0 credit - U.S. History or AP U.S. History

 Seniors are required to take:

 0.5 credit - Individual & Family Studies

 And two of the following courses (1 credit total)

 0.5 credit of Economics

 0.5 credit of Comparative Government

 0.5 credit of AP Comparative Government

 0.5 credit of AP U.S. Government

-GLOBAL STUDIES.
-The theme of this course is the value of cultural diversity and a respect for all cultures.
-This course introduces students to the historical thinking skills (analysis of primary sources and evidence; making historical connections; chronological reasoning; and creating and supporting an argument) that are needed for critical thinking across disciplines in the 21st century.
-The course focuses on the MSC Faith Practice Statements of respect for diversity, compassionate living, peacebuilding and citizenship in God's kingdom.
-Students intending to take AP World History in 10th grade are not required to take this course.
-However, all 9th graders are strongly encouraged to take the course as it builds skills for success in future AP courses.
+- 303 GLOBAL STUDIES.
+This course introduces students to the physical and human geography of Asia, Latin America, Sub-Saharan Africa and Southwest Asia.
+Throughout the course, students will be challenged to use historical thinking skills (analysis of primary sources and evidence; making historical connections; chronological reasoning; and creating and supporting an argument) that are needed for critical thinking across disciplines in the 21st century.
+The course is aligned to MSC Faith Practice Statements of global awareness, respect for diversity, compassionate living, peacebuilding and citizenship in God's kingdom.
+Students intending to take AP World History in 10th grade are not required to take this class however all 9th graders are strongly encouraged to take the course as it builds skills for success in future AP courses.

+One semester for grade 9.

+0.5 credit

-305 RECENT WORLD HISTORY.
+- 305 RECENT WORLD HISTORY.
 This course will focus on world events from the 1500's to the present, with special emphasis on the growth of the political, economic, and social institutions of Europe, East Asia, South Asia, Africa, Southwest and Central Asia, and the Americas along with the relationship of past events to current situations.

+One semester for grade 10.

+0.5 credit

-309 U.S. HISTORY.
+- 309 U.S. HISTORY.
 This survey course begins with the 1870s and continues to the present day.
 One goal is to acquaint students with major events of American history within a chronological framework.
 Several historical themes are developed throughout the course to gain understanding of the cumulative impact of past events on present life and issues.
 Some themes include the impact of changing technology, American culture, ethnic diversity, religious movements, and economic and political development.

+Yearlong course for grade 11.

-ECONOMICS.
+- ECONOMICS.
 This course focuses on fundamental economic concepts affecting individuals and the whole economy.
 Comparing economic systems helps students to understand the foundations of the nation's economy.
 Economic issues, the role of government, international trade and global economics are all aspects of the course.
 The course explores the role and importance that international business plays in a diverse, global economy.
 The course also discusses the environmental and cultural aspects of international business and the major functional areas of trade, economic integration, and the international monetary system.

+One semester for grade 12.

-INDIVIDUAL AND FAMILY STUDIES (9 weeks) / PERSONAL FINANCE (9 weeks).
+individual AND FAMILY STUDIES (9 weeks) / PERSONAL FINANCE (9 weeks).
 This course examines, from a faith perspective, the family as an important social institution and explores personal finance.
 Some areas of study include; managing conflict; marriage and family; divorce and family; and family violence.
 Personal finance topics include financial responsibility and decision making, planning and money management, stewardship, budgeting and charitable giving, credit and debt, and savings and investing.
+Required course for grade 12.